karrot-dev/yunity.org/user/pages/01.heartbeat/2016-10-16/item.md

 Slight ongoing controversy about the [Sadomâsching Culture](https://yunity.atlassian.net/wiki/pages/viewpage.action?pageId=60424204) , introduced by [Bodhi Neiser](https://yunity.atlassian.net/wiki/display/~Bodhi) and [Kaiser Mikato](https://yunity.atlassian.net/wiki/display/~nitram) .
 There are worries if this should be something that is publicly visible on the yunity wiki.
 There has been a proposal from [Douglas Webb](https://yunity.atlassian.net/wiki/display/~dmhwebb) to make it only visible to members of yunity (wiki-editors), but so far no decision making process was started.

-* * *

 ### Glocal yunity.

 #### (what is this? - ask [Paul Free](https://yunity.atlassian.net/wiki/display/~Paul+Free) !)
 Done

-"not organized" a freemarket in Berlin.
+"Not organized" a freemarket in Berlin.
 Made lots of local connections, including people interested in glocal foodsharing in Spain.

 ![](2016-10-16/14715622_1145263808901104_257314803153432851_o.jpg)